Desktop Publishing School and College Program Information

 Research online desktop publishing and design diploma programs.
 This article provides an overview of what you can expect to...

-Editorial acquisitions, production, writing, design, copyright law, marketing, distribution and management are all areas a...
+Publishing encompasses editorial acquisitions, production, writing, editing, design, marketing, distribution and management....

 - Careers in Book Publishing: Job Options and Requirements